| From the Clyde

 Office, etc. and we usually found time to visit the Drafting Office

 where details of drafts were displayed.
+The

 following morning I fell in on Barrack Square (the Parade Ground)